mmbman/Katagiri/1980-04-19-Blue-Cliff-Record-Case-3-Talk-1.md

 But before ‘just do’, consciousness [is] always poking it’s own head into the hole, digging into the ground.
 “Your preparation is completely perfect?” – “Yes, yes I think so.”
 Next moment...
 “Are you sure?” *[rueful laughter]* But next moment, “Why don’t you stop talking?”
 “But I cannot escape.
 Something compels me to talk.”
 “Do you like it?”
 “No, I don’t like it.”
 “If you don’t like it, why don’t you stop it?”
 “But I cannot stop it.”
 All this, consciousness, dig [in] the ground, make a hole, and believe, “this is my den,” “this is my hole,” always.

 But you cannot do this always.
-Of course, if you make a hole, and if you believe [it’s your] den; that’s okay, let it go next.
+Of course, if you make a hole, and if you believe [it’s your] den, that’s okay; next, let it go.
 Get out from the den.
 That means, *just do*: just *shikan* taza.

 ##### 45:00